Knights of Cydonia: Composition

 The intro, as performed on the live album HAARP, is a citation of the five tone musical phrase from the film Close Encounters of the Third Kind.
 The song uses synthesised and live trumpet parts overlaid with vocals from both Matt Bellamy's higher and lower reaches, spanning B^{3}-E^{5}.
-The guitar sound in the song was inspired by the 1962 number one hit "Telstar" by The Tornados (George Bellamy, Matt Bellamy's father, was the band's rhythm guitarist).
+The guitar sound in the song was inspired by the 1962 number one hit "Telstar" by the Tornados (George Bellamy, Matt Bellamy's father, was the band's rhythm guitarist).
 The song, taken in entirety, also bears a striking resemblance to George Bellamy's composition "Ridin' the Wind".
 The first noise heard in the song is an explosion, then a horse neigh.
 The first 2:03 of the song is a guitar solo to the tune of the lyrics, before Bellamy sings "Come ride with me, through the veins of history."

+The intro passes through several different keys, starting in E minor, then modulating to C minor, and modulating again to G-sharp minor once the first verse begins.
+By the end of the first verse, it modulates back into E minor.

 Bellamy has stated that on the album in general, he tried to create a vision of what is occurring in the song.
 For example, the bassline has a galloping rhythm resembling someone riding a horse.